Single Resource Transactions

 <flow name="asdFlow" doc:id="2a67b1ee-0394-44a8-b6d9-9ce4f94f1ae2" > <jms:listener config-ref="JMS_Config" destination="test.in" transactionalAction="ALWAYS_BEGIN"/> <!-- Other operations --> <jms:publish config-ref="JMS_Config" destination="test.out" transactionalAction="ALWAYS_JOIN"/> </flow>

-The example shown above defines a JMS message source that receives messages from a
+The example shown above defines a JMS event source that receives messages from a

 test.in queue and another JMS operation that sends messages to a